-The following section (3.1) is a slightly adapted version (for an Eastern IFCA context) of the summary findings presented in the Project Inshore Stage II report.
+The following section (3.1) is a slightly adapted version (for a Kent & Essex IFCA context) of the summary findings presented in the Project Inshore Stage 2 report.
 This seeks to summarise the main messages and conclusions of the pre-assessment scoring exercise - but this does not go into recommendations:

 A significant issue for English Inshore fisheries is the lack of accurate fisheries information - both of effort and landings.
-Although this to some extent undermines scoring of the information performance indicators, it will likely prove to be of critical importance when seeking to address the management weaknesses identified for English Inshore fisheries.
+Although this to some extent undermines scoring of the information performance indicators, it will likely prove to be of even greater critical importance when seeking to address the management weaknesses identified for English Inshore fisheries.
 Many of the problems identified in the management of English inshore fisheries stems from this lack of information.
-In some instances (informing Principle 2 and 3) this could be rectified relatively quickly.
+In some instances (informing P2 and P3) this could be rectified relatively quickly.
 Other aspects such as stock information may require time-series data and therefore require a long-term plan to develop an information base before the MSC standard can be met.

-There is no centralised data management for inshore fisheries, accessible to all relevant agencies, which undermines any management initiatives.
+There is no centralised data management for inshore fisheries, accessible to all relevant agencies, which undermines effort at management.

-Many inshore resources targeted by fishermen in the Eastern district have poorly defined stock boundaries.
+Many inshore resources targeted by fishermen in the Kent & Essex district have poorly defined stock boundaries.
 This undermines attempts to implement good management and leads to uncertainty over the most appropriate management jurisdiction.
 Where stocks are poorly defined, the management authority needs to adopt a working solution, which is both practical and precautionary.
 This is part of the decision-making process more than a scientific process in most instances.
 Careful consideration is required to determine how the functional stock management boundaries of those English Inshore stocks where stock boundaries have not already been defined, will be defined.

-For EU pressure stocks, subject to full annual ICES working group scrutiny with a long term management plan in place and functioning as intended, there are likely to be relatively few obstacles to certification (under Principle 1).
-The only exception to this is where stock status is below or close to the limit reference point.
+For EU pressure stocks, subject to full annual ICES working group scrutiny with a long term management plan in place and functioning as intended, there are likely to be relatively few obstacles to certification (under P1).
+The only exception to this is where stock status is below the limit reference point.

 For stocks where it is not possible to determine status relative to reference points from the available information it is necessary to use the MSC risk based framework.
 Many resources targeted in English Inshore fisheries fall into this category, simply as a result of the fact that stock boundaries have not been defined and stock assessments are not carried out at the scale of the stock.
 However, most stocks which are commercially exploited but where stock status is uncertain are likely to score at high risk under the risk based framework.
-This does not mean that those stocks are overexploited or depleted, but merely that the risk of over-exploitation is such that good management can only be assured if based on more fishery specific information, so that the level of monitoring is appropriate to the level of exploitation.
+This does not mean that those stocks are overexploited or depleted, but merely that the risk of over-exploitation is such that good management can only be assured if based on more fishery specific information.
 How to incorporate improved levels of information into more empirical local stock assessment models will be explored later in this report.

-Even for highly productive species (typically bivalve) where it can be demonstrated that a risk from a targeted fishery is low, it can still be difficult to demonstrate that the risk to future productivity of the stock will always remain low without management safeguards.
-Bivalve stocks can be extirpated completely in unmanaged situations, so some understanding of stock status (standing stock) should be known to inform (and limit) exploitation.
+Even for highly productive species (typically bivalve) where it can be demonstrated that a risk from even of a targeted fishery is low, it can still be difficult to demonstrate that the risk to future productivity of the stock will always remain low without management safeguards.
+Bivalve stocks can be extirpated completely in unmanaged situations, so some understanding of stock status (standing stock) should be known to inform (and limit) exploitation (as is the case for Thames Estuary cockles).